Skip to main content

 In Catena-X, a business partner is an organization (such as an enterprise or company, university, association, etc., and not a natural person) or one of its substructures that acts as unique partner within the automotive supply chain - either in the role of a direct participant, or a consultant, or a non-production-material (NPM) supplier.

+The business partner entity in the Gate API provides a merged view on the entity combinations from the Business Partner Data Pool.
 In all combinations, a business partner has exactly one legal entity and one address assigned.
-It may additionally have a site assigned if the assigned address belongs to the site / the site is known to BPDM.
-Note that for the assignment of the entities the respective BPNL, BPNS or BPNA (from the Business Partner Pool) are used.
-The BPN assignment and the business partner address type determine the entity combinations, on which the business partner entity provides a merged view.
+It may additionally have a site assigned if the assigned address belongs to the site and the site is known to BPDM / has been shared by the owner.
+Note that for the assignment of the entities the respective BPNL, BPNS or BPNA (from the Business Partner Data Pool) are used.

 These are the attributes of the business partner: